Jessie (2011 TV series): Filming

 After casting was finalized and changes were made to several of the characters to suit the actors chosen, the series skipped the pilot phase and was put directly into production.
 Filming began in June 2011 on Stage 3/8 at Hollywood Center Studios which, prior to start of production, served as the sound stage where the Disney Channel series Wizards of Waverly Place was taped.
 13 episodes were originally ordered for the first season, but while the show's first season was in production, Disney Channel ordered an additional seven episodes, bringing the total number of episodes for the first season to 20.
 When asked about the atmosphere on set during an interview with MSN TV, Ryan described her relationship with the young cast: "I definitely feel like a nanny!
 They are smart kids, but they're real kids.
 They like to have fun.
 My policy is: We can play hard, as long as we work hard, and because we work hard, we need to play hard."
 Filming on the series wrapped on February 22, 2015.

 On March 28, 2013, the series was renewed for a third season, with production resuming in July 2013.
 Season 3 premiered on October 5, 2013.
 On April 16, 2014, it was announced that Jessie would get engaged in a four-episode arc that would conclude the season in the fall, marking the first time a Disney Channel lead character has gotten engaged.

 The series was renewed for a fourth season on May 20, 2014.
 Production began in August 2014 for a January 9, 2015 premiere.
 On October 1, 2014, Peyton List stated that the fourth season would be the last season of Jessie.
 On January 9, 2015, Debby Ryan said that the fourth season will see the show go past its 100th episode and also see its fifth crossover with another Disney Channel show.
 She also stated that Jessie will end in early 2016.

 On February 25, 2015, Disney Channel officially announced the series would end after its fourth season, bringing the series to a total of 101 episodes.
 On the same day, Disney ordered the first season of a spin-off titled BUNK'd, which stars Peyton List, Karan Brar, and Skai Jackson in their respective roles.
-98 episodes were eventually aired in the series as 6 of the 101 produced episodes were combined into 3 extended length specials for broadcast and video sales.
+98 episodes of Jessie were eventually aired in the series as 6 of the 101 produced episodes were combined into 3 extended length specials for broadcast and video sales.